 Same as for the regional golf events.

-All teams that raise $15,000 USD or more and all low net winning teams of Golf Challenge events that raise $7,500 USD or more will be eligible to be invited to participate in the Grand Finale in Palm Beach, Florida on October 13th & 14th, 2019.
+All teams that raise $15,000 USD (18,000 CAD) or more and all US regional low net winning teams that raise $7,500 USD or more will be eligible to be invited to participate in the Grand Finale in Nassau, Bahamas on October 3-5, 2022.

-The teams will compete against each other in Palm Beach, FL on October 14th, 2019.
+The teams will compete against each other at Albany Golf Course in Nassau, Bahamas on October 3-5, 2022.

-Substitutions are permitted at the Grand Finale, although event organizers must be advised of substitutions no less than two weeks in advance of the Grand Finale.
-Note that any substitution in the playing golf team who qualified for the finale via the Low Net category renders that team unable to compete for scoring prizes at the Grand Finale unless approved by the Golf Challenge Development Manager.
-Eligibility for prizes for teams with substitutes will be determined by the Golf Challenge Development Manager and will be based upon comparison of original and replacement player handicaps.
+Substitutions are permitted at the Grand Finale, although event organizers must be advised of substitutions no less than three weeks in advance of the Grand Finale.
+Note that any substitution in the playing golf team who qualified for the finale via the Low Net category renders that team unable to compete for scoring prizes at the Grand Finale unless approved by the Events Manager.
+Eligibility for prizes for teams with substitutes will be determined by the Events Manager and will be based upon comparison of original and replacement player handicaps.

 Same as for the regional Golf Challenge Events.